our-venture-church/website-gatsby/web/src/markdown-pages/roadmap.md

 -   Groups Page missing info: Shipped
 -   Groups Page Filtering: Shipped
--   Groups Page Start-a-group: Jan 17
+-   Groups Page Start-a-group: Shipped
 -   Who We Are Page: Jan 17
 -   Staff Page: Jan 24
 -   What We Do: Jan 24